top of page

 Treatment may include:

-• Abhyanga – Warm oil massage to nourish tissues and calm the nervous system
+• Abhyanga: warm oil massage to nourish tissues and calm the nervous system.
+It is both therapeutic and deeply grounding.

-• Āsana – Yogic postures to balance the body and subtle energies
+• Āsana: yogic postures to balance the body and subtle energies.
+They prepare the body for deeper healing and meditation.

 Ayurveda Is a Return to Wholeness